-- observation and no visual detections of any marine mammal have occurred within the buffer zone. - (v) Ramp-up at night and at times of poor visibility must only occur where operational planning cannot reasonably avoid such circumstances.
-Ramp-up may occur at night and during poor visibility if the 100-m EZ and 200-m buffer zone have been continually monitored by PSOs for 30 minutes prior to ramp-up with no marine mammal detections. - (vi) The vessel operator must notify a designated PSO of the planned start of ramp-up.
-The designated PSO must be notified again immediately prior to initiating ramp-up procedures and the operator must receive confirmation from the PSO to proceed. - (f) Shutdown requirements An EZ of 100 m must be established and monitored by PSOs.
-If a marine mammal is observed within, entering, or approaching the 100-m EZ all airguns must be shut down. - (i) Any PSO on duty has the authority to call for shutdown of the airgun array.
-When there is certainty regarding the need for mitigation action on the basis of visual detection, the relevant PSO(s) must call for such action immediately. - (ii) The operator must establish and maintain clear lines of communication directly between PSOs on duty and crew controlling the airgun array to ensure that shutdown commands are conveyed swiftly while allowing PSOs to maintain watch. - (iii) When a shutdown is called for by a PSO, the shutdown must occur and any dispute resolved only following shutdown. - (iv) The shutdown requirement is waived for dolphins of the following genera: Delphinus, Lagenodelphis, Lagenorhynchus, Lissodelphis, Stenella, Steno, and Tursiops.
-The shutdown waiver only applies if dolphins are traveling, including approaching the vessel.
-If dolphins are stationary and the vessel approaches the dolphins, the shutdown requirement applies.
-If there is uncertainty regarding identification (i.e., whether the observed animal(s) belongs to the group described above) or whether the dolphins are traveling, shutdown must be implemented. - (v) Upon implementation of a shutdown, the source may be reactivated under the conditions described at 4(e).
-Where there is no relevant zone, a 30-minute clearance period must be observed following the last observation of the animal(s). - (vi) Shutdown of the array is required upon observation of a species for which authorization has not been granted, or a species for which authorization has been granted but the authorized number of takes has been met, approaching or observed within the Level A or Level B harassment zone (Table 2). - (g) Vessel Strike Avoidance Vessel operator and crew must maintain a vigilant watch for all marine mammals and slow down or stop the vessel or alter course, as appropriate, to avoid striking any marine mammal.
+- (vi) Ramp-up must cease and the source shut down upon observation of marine mammals within the applicable exclusion zone.
+Once ramp-up has begun, observations of marine mammals within the buffer zone do not require shutdown. - (vii) If the acoustic source is shut down for brief periods (i.e., less than 30 minutes) for reasons other than implementation of prescribed mitigation (e.g., mechanical difficulty), it may be activated again without ramp-up if PSOs have maintained constant visual observation and no visual detections of any marine mammal have occurred within the applicable exclusion zone.
+For any longer shutdown, pre-clearance observation and ramp-up are required.
+For any shutdown at night or in periods of poor visibility (e.g., BSS 4 or greater), ramp-up is required. - (viii) Ramp-up at night and at times of poor visibility must only occur where operational planning cannot reasonably avoid such circumstances.
+Ramp-up may occur at night and during poor visibility if the relevant zones have been continually monitored by PSOs for 30 minutes prior to ramp-up with no marine mammal detections. - (f) Shutdown requirements When the airgun array is active (i.e., anytime one or more airguns is active, including during ramp-up) and a marine mammal appears within or enters the applicable exclusion zone, the acoustic source must be shut down. - (i) Any PSO on duty has the authority to delay the start of survey operations or to call for shutdown of the airgun array.
+When there is certainty regarding the need for mitigation action on the basis of visual detection, the relevant PSO(s) must call for such action immediately. - (ii) The operator must establish and maintain clear lines of communication directly between PSOs on duty and crew controlling the airgun array to ensure that shutdown commands are conveyed swiftly while allowing PSOs to maintain watch. - (iii) When a shutdown is called for by a PSO, the shutdown must occur and any dispute resolved only following shutdown. - (iv) Upon implementation of shutdown, the source may be reactivated after the marine mammal(s) has been observed exiting the applicable exclusion zone or following a 30-minute clearance period with no further detection of the marine mammal(s). - (v) Shutdown of the array is required upon observation of a species for which authorization has not been granted, or a species for which authorization has been granted but the authorized number of takes has been met, approaching or observed within the Level B harassment zone (Table 2). - (g) Vessel Strike Avoidance Vessel operator and crew must maintain a vigilant watch for all marine mammals and slow down or stop the vessel or alter course, as appropriate, to avoid striking any marine mammal.
 These requirements do not apply in any case where compliance would create an imminent and serious threat to a person or vessel or to the extent that a vessel is restricted in its ability to maneuver and, because of the restriction, cannot comply.
 A visual observer aboard the vessel must monitor a vessel strike avoidance zone around the vessel according to the parameters stated below.
 Visual observers monitoring the vessel strike avoidance zone can be either third-party observers or crew members, but crew members responsible for these duties must be provided sufficient training to distinguish marine mammals from other phenomena.